How the Section 8 Housing Choice Voucher Selection Process Works

 - Drug-related criminal activity – the illegal manufacture, sale, distribution, or use of a drug; or the possession of a drug with intent to manufacture, sell, or distribute.

 - Drug-related activity means on or off the premises, not just on or near the premises.

 - Violent criminal activity – any criminal activity that has as one of its elements the use, attempted use, or threatened use of physical force substantial enough to cause, or be reasonably likely to cause, nontrivial bodily injury or property damage.

-If information is received that would cause the Housing Authority to deny assistance, and the family disputes the information, they will be given an opportunity for an informal conference pursuant to the Informal Hearing Procedures in the Section 8 Administrative Plan.
+If information is received that would cause the Housing Authority to deny assistance, the family will be given an opportunity to dispute the information pursuant to the Informal Review Procedures in the Section 8 Administrative Plan.

 For information regarding informal conferences, contact: (210) 477-6233 or Fax: (210) 477-6322.